 The Premier Sprite Board

 This story really starts with the Premier Sprite board, first mentioned on the World of Dragon forums back in January 2019.
-That board was actually developed by Premier Microsystems back in the 1980s for their UK101 computer system, and it was adapted to work with the Dragon 32.
+That board was developed by Premier Microsystems back in the 1980s for their UK101 computer system, and it was adapted to work with the Dragon 32.
 There were articles on the board in Dragon User and Personal Computer News.

 Discussions started around reproducing the boards, and I confess I was initially not that interested, due to the above limitations.
 It didn’t really feel worth bothering with if it wasn’t fully compatible.
 That initial disinterest didn’t last long.
 I reversed engineered everything I could from the pictures posted to the forum.
 Due to the amount of tracery underneath those awful 1980s IC sockets I was not able to progress further until David attended the July 2019 Dragon Meet-up where he loaned the boards to me for me to try and get them working.
+As of June 2021, courtesy of Covid-19 having cancelled successive meet-ups, they remain with me – but they are ultimately destined for Simon Hardy’s Dragon Archive.

 As can be seen from the images above, the neutral coloured board was populated with more chips, and seemed to be more complete.
 I spent a long time trying to get this board running to very little avail.
 Whilst the neutral board had all the hallmarks of a prototype board, the green boards looked more like production boards.
 I therefore decided to strip the green board right back to get a decent look at all of the tracery.